ing-bank/lion/packages/progress-indicator/README.md

 ## Extended indicator with a custom visual

 `LionProgressIndicator` is designed to be extended to add visuals.
-Implement the `_graphicTempplate` method to set the rendered content, and apply styles normally.
+Implement the `_graphicTemplate` method to set the rendered content, and apply styles normally.

 ### Example extension